barnstee/UA-CloudPublisher/README.md

-# UA Cloud Publisher
+# UA Cloud Publisher - umati fork

 A cross-platform OPC UA cloud publisher reference implementation leveraging OPC UA PubSub over MQTT.
-It runs in a Docker container on standard Docker hosts or on Kubernetes and comes with an easy-to-use web user interface.
+It runs in a container image on standard Docker hosts or on Kubernetes and comes with an easy-to-use web user interface.
+For the umati showcase this UA cloud publisher fork will be extended to easily create publishing groups based on TypeDefinitions of instances.

 ## Features